Eyal-Lavi/Collaborative-whiteboard/README.md

-# Collaborative whiteboard
+# Collaborative board

 I created a drawing board,
-Without client side development technology but only using clean js that you can draw and work on the same drawing with friends live You can also draw alone without cooperative mode and save the drawings for the next time we want to draw and continue from the same point where we stopped.
+Without client side development technology but only using clean js that you can draw and work on the same drawing with friends live You can also draw alone without cooperation mode and save the drawings for the next time we want to draw and continue from the same point where we stopped.

-## Client side technologies
+## Technologies on the client side
 - Js
-- Html
+- HTML
 - Css
 ## Server-side technologies
 - Node.js

-## means of communication between users
+## Means of communication between users
--Socket
+-socket

+# This is a version without shared drawing option
+# The collaborative version can be found in the -online- folder